klemjul/atlassian-cloud-jira-test-app/README.md

 See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.

 ## Quick start

-- Modify your app frontend by editing the `src/frontend/index.jsx` file.

-- Modify your app backend by editing the `src/resolvers/index.js` file to define resolver functions.
-See [Forge resolvers](https://developer.atlassian.com/platform/forge/runtime-reference/custom-ui-resolver/) for documentation on resolver functions.

 - Build and deploy your app by running: